On the (Non-)Robustness of Two-Layer Neural Networks in Different Learning Regimes: Related work

-Various works have theoretically studied adversarial examples and robustness in supervised learning, and the relationship to generalization. \citet{tsipras18} consider a specific data distribution where good accuracy implies poor robustness.
-For example, \citet{goldstein,saeed2018, gilmerspheres18,dohmatob19} show that for high-dimensional data distributions which have concentration property (e.g., multivariate Gaussians, distributions satisfying log-Sobolev inequalities, etc.), an imperfect classifier will admit adversarial examples. \citet{dobriban2020provable} studies trade-offs in Gaussian mixture classification problems, highlighting the impact of class imbalance.
-We focus instead on regression problems with quadratic targets, and highlight trade-offs that are controlled by the learning algorithm / regime and model.
+\cite{tsipras18} considers a specific data distribution where good accuracy implies poor robustness.
+For example, \cite{goldstein,saeed2018, gilmerspheres18,dohmatob19} show that for high-dimensional data distributions which have concentration property (e.g., multivariate Gaussians, distributions satisfying log-Sobolev inequalities, etc.), an imperfect classifier will admit adversarial examples. \cite{dobriban2020provable} studies trade-offs in Gaussian mixture classification problems, highlighting the impact of class imbalance.
+On the other hand, \cite{closerlook2020} observed empirically that natural images are well-separated, and so locally-lipschitz classifies shouldn't suffer any kind of test error vs robustness tradeoff.
+However, gradient-descent is not likely to find such models.
+Our work studies regression problems with quadratic targets, and shows that there are indeed trade-offs between test error and robustness which are controlled by the learning algorithm / regime and model.

-\citet{yann2019firstorder,mostrelu2020,bubecksinglestep2021,bartlett2021} study adversarial vulnerability of neural networks at initialization, but do not consider the effects of training the model, in contrast to our work.
+\cite{yann2019firstorder,mostrelu2020,bubecksinglestep2021,bartlett2021} study adversarial vulnerability of neural networks at initialization, but do not consider the effects of training the model, in contrast to our work.

-\citet{schmidt2018,khim2018adversarial,yin2019rademacher,bhattacharjee2020sample,min2021curious,Karbasi2021} study the sample complexity of robust learning.
-In contrasts, our work focuses on the case of infinite data, so that the only complexity parameters are the input dimension $d$ and the network with $m$.